Table of Contents

 }

-Mutations (Create/Updated/Delete Data) - Modifying your data
+Mutations (Create/Update/Delete Data) - Modifying your Data

 GraphQL can also be used to modify values in your instance, such as in the case of inventory in the previous example.
 GraphQL can be used to create, update, or delete an item.
 A great example of mutation usage is Role Mutation.
 In the following example, we'll be looking at adding, updating, and deleting a role.

-Create a Role mutation
+Create a Role Mutation

 You can view what is required for a specific mutation by reviewing the Documentation Hub and clicking on "Docs" in the top left corner of the results pane.
 If you start to type createrole in the search bar, you'll begin to see the mutations that match that.
 You then can click on the results and see which fields are required and which are optional.